UPDATE 2-Five Britons contract coronavirus in French ski resort

 They had formed "a cluster, a grouping around one original case", she said, after staying in the same chalet, in the Contamines-Montjoie resort in Savoie in eastern France.
 Contamines is in the French Alps, close to the Swiss city of Geneva.
 "That original case was brought to our attention last night, it is a British national who had returned from Singapore where he had stayed between January 20 and 23, and he arrived in France on January 24 for four days," Buzyn said.

 Two of the appartments in the ski chalet were being examined, health officials said, adding that no other people had been affected by the outbreak in the resort.
-The infected Britons had been hospitalised overnight in the region, in the cities of Lyon, Grenoble and Saint-Etienne, the ministry added.
+The infected Britons had been hospitalized overnight in the region, in the cities of Lyon, Grenoble, and Saint-Etienne, the ministry added.

 The total number of people infected with the virus in France has now reached 11.
 The six others include one man in a serious condition, while the others have shown signs of improvement in recent days, according to medical officials.